iqtree/iqtree.github.io/doc/Advanced-Tutorial.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

 This advanced tutorial is intended for more experienced users.
-If not, please read the [Beginner's Tutorial](Tutorial) first.
+To get started, please read the [Beginner's Tutorial](Tutorial) first.

 New model selection
 -------------------

 A [previous tutorial](Tutorial#choosing-the-right-substitution-model) gave a quick hint on the use of `-m TESTONLY` to automatically select the best-fit model for the data before performing tree reconstruction.
-This "standard" procedure include four rate heterogeneity types: homogeneity, `+I`, `+G` and `+I+G`.
+This "standard" procedure includes four rate heterogeneity types: homogeneity, `+I`, `+G` and `+I+G`.
 However, there is no reason to believe that the evolutionary rates follow a Gamma distribution.
-Therefore, we have recently reintroduced the FreeRate (`+R`) model ([Yang, 1995]) into IQ-TREE. `+R` model generalizes the Gamma model by relaxing the "Gamma constraints", where the site rates and proportions are inferred independently from the data.
+Therefore, we have recently introduced the FreeRate (`+R`) model ([Yang, 1995]) into IQ-TREE.
+The `+R` model generalizes the Gamma model by relaxing the "Gamma constraints", where the site rates and proportions are inferred independently from the data.

 Therefore, we recommend a new testing procedure that includes `+R` as the 5th rate heterogeneity type.
 This can be invoked simply with e.g.:

     iqtree -s example.phy -m TESTNEWONLY

 It will also automatically determine the optimal number of rate categories.
-By default, the maximum number of categories is 10 due to computational reason.
-If you have long enough sequences, then you can increase this upper limit with `cmax` option:
+By default, the maximum number of categories is 10 due to computational reasons.
+If the sequences of your alignment are long enough, then you can increase this upper limit with the `cmax` option:

     iqtree -s example.phy -m TESTNEWONLY -cmax 15